awaregroup/IIALab/labs/Lab04.md

 ### 2.1 - Module deployment using Azure CLI

 1. Open PowerShell as Administrator:
-1. Run the following commands replacing [devicename] and [hub name] with their respective fields:
+1. Run the following commands replacing [device name] and [hub name] with their respective fields:

 ```powershell
 az extension add --name azure-cli-iot-ext